nsingh475/LLM-based-Text-Classification/README.md

 # LLM-based Text Classification

-This project is a FastAPI-based application for performing text classification tasks using large languge models.
+This project is a FastAPI-based application for performing text classification tasks using large language models.
 It currently supports binary classification and multi-class classification, with an option for using few-shot learning.

 This project evaluates a classification model on three classification tasks:
 1. Classifies the sentiment of tweets as either "Positive" or "Negative"